Skylight algae growth

 Inspect the skylight

-Closely examine the skylight for any signs of algae growth, discoloration, or damage.
+Closely examine the skylight for any signs of algae growth, moisture buildup, or damage.
+This will help you determine the severity of the issue and whether DIY cleaning is an option.

 2. 2